Dolibarr/dolibarr/README.md

 ## UPGRADING

 - At first make a backup of your Dolibarr files & than see https://wiki.dolibarr.org/index.php/Installation_-_Upgrade#Upgrade_Dolibarr
-- Check that your installed PHP version is support by the new version [see PHP support](./doc/phpmatrix.md).
+- Check that your installed PHP version is supported by the new version [see PHP support](./doc/phpmatrix.md).
 - Overwrite all old files from 'dolibarr' directory with files provided into the new version's package.
 - At first next access, Dolibarr will redirect your to the "install/" page to follow the upgrade process.
   If an `install.lock` file exists to lock any other upgrade process, the application will ask you to remove the file manually (you should find the `install.lock` file into the directory used to store generated and uploaded documents, in most cases, it is the directory called "*documents*").